 Having turned professional in 2013, Stuart was awarded the Best First Year Trainee within the PGA of England East, which included golf coaching examinations.
 Having successfully completed his PGA Foundation Degree in the summer of 2016, Stuart currently has over 50 golfers that he coaches on a regular basis.
 Renowned for his excellent short game teaching ability, Stuart is also great at motivating and enthusing kids and his objective when coaching is to instruct in a fun, enthusiastic, encouraging and simple manner.
 Hugely popular and easygoing, Stuart really enjoys watching golfers improve.

 As a junior golfer, Jessica represented the Cypriot national team in many international events, and as a result of her performance, was awarded Best Female Golfer of the Year in both 2013 and 2014.
 In 2014, she was fortunate enough to be chosen by the Greek Olympic Committee to run a section with the Queen’s Baton for the Commonwealth Games, of which she was the first European athlete to hold the baton prior to the games.
-After a distinguished Junior career, Jessica turned professional in 2015, and is currently in her third and final year of her PGA Training.
+After a distinguished Junior career, Jessica turned professional in 2015, and is now a fully Qualified Class A PGA Professional.
 She gained her Level 2 coaching qualifications in April 2017 and is now starting to build up her clientele.
-As a female golfer herself, Jess feels that is it very important to grow female participation in golf and would like to encourage more women and girls to start playing the game, and as such, she now runs and administers “Girls-only” coaching sessions which take place in a relaxed, encouraging and most importantly, fun, golfing environment.
+Jess feels that is it very important to grow female participation in golf and would like to encourage more women and girls to start playing the game, and as such, she now runs and administers “Girls-only” coaching sessions which take place in a relaxed, encouraging and most importantly, fun, golfing environment.